enormandeau/barque/README.md

 [Louis Bernatchez](http://www.bio.ulaval.ca/louisbernatchez/presentation.htm)'s
 laboratory.

-Please see the licence information at the end of this file.
+Licence information at the end of this file.

 ## Description

-**Barque** is a fast eDNA metabarcoding analysis pipeline that annotates denoised ASVs (or Optionaly OTUs), using high-quality barcoding databases.
+**Barque** is a fast eDNA metabarcoding analysis pipeline that annotates denoised ASVs (or Optionally OTUs), using high-quality barcoding databases.

 **Barque** can produce OTUs, which are then annotated using a database.
 These annotated OTUs are then used as a database themselves to find read counts per